The Elders (band)

+Style

+The band is known for their Americana and Celtic rock roots that intertwine varying styles, textures and broad harmonies.
+The band blends socially conscious and vibrant narratives which explore history and life in the United States, Ireland and beyond.

 Career

-Since forming in 1998, The Elders have released six studio albums, four live albums, one compilation album and three DVDs.
-The Elders are fronted by Ian Byrne, a native of Ireland's County Wicklow, the band also consists of guitarist Steve Phillips (formerly of The Rainmakers), bassist Norm Dahlor, violinist and keyboardist Brent Hoad (formerly of The Secrets), drummer Kian Byrne, and fiddler Colin Farrell (Creel and Gráda).
+Since forming in 1998, The Elders have released nine studio albums, four live albums, one compilation album and four DVDs.
+The Elders are fronted by Ian Byrne, a native of Ireland's County Wicklow, Norm Dahlor, on bass and co-founder, Kian Byrne, drummer, multi-instrumentalist, born in Dublin, Diana Ladio, fiddler, Liam Latas, Guitar, and Dan Loftus on keyboards.

 They have played festivals, pubs and theaters across the United States, Ireland and other parts of Europe.
 The band has performed at festivals in Philadelphia, New York City, Cleveland, Chicago, Milwaukee, Denver, and Dublin, Ohio and others.

 The Elders' songs have been played on more than 120 U.S. radio stations and have been featured live on WoodSongs Old-Time Radio Hour.
 Their "Live at the Gem" concert show was broadcast on more than 100 PBS stations.

 In 2018, the band discontinued regular touring.

 On September 30, 2020, it was announced that guitarist Steve Phillips died due to pulmonary fibrosis caused by COVID-19.